nbobhate/nbobhate.github.io/_posts/2017-02-02-solid-principles.md

 tags: [Best Practises]
 ---

 The SOLID principles define five basic OOP best practises.
-These are quite a popular interview question, but besides that, are a very important for developers to bear in mind.<!--more-->
+These are quite a popular interview question, but besides that, these are very important for developers to bear in mind.
+They contribute to the design and maintainability of software applications.<!--more-->

 Each principle is defined in its own article: